melkes/landing/README.md

 ## Known Bugs

-* _An unknown something is preventing some images from displaying_
+* _An unknown something is was preventing some images from displaying, it may or may not be fixed._
-* _"About Me" is contained on a separate page, which does not work on Github Pages.
-I have included its content on index.html, so it can be seen, but this leaves a broken/confusing link at the top of the page._
+* _"About Me" is contained on a separate page, which may or may not work on Github Pages.
+I have included its content on index.html, so it can be seen, but this leaves a broken/confusing link at the top of the page which must be remedied._

 ## Roadmap